jasondown/codingame/BottersOfTheGalaxyNotes.md

   * Trying out the dual Hulk strategy that vaulted many people.
 * Day 10 **Goal: Top 25 in Gold**
   * Hulk strategy didn't work so well.
-  * Finally doing ditch effort with Ironman and Dr. Strange.
+  * Finally doing last ditch effort with Ironman and Dr. Strange.
   * ~~Sitting near the bottom of gold.
 Boourns.~~
-  * Ironman and Dr. Strange minor tweaks moved me into middle of gold.
+  * Ironman and Dr. Strange minor tweaks moved me a little better in gold.
+  * Tried Ironman + Valkyrie strategy for bush sniping + blink (if an appropriate bush is available), otherwise use Ironman and Dr. Strange in a conservative strategy (seemed to work better than aggressive).

 ## Final Result: